matrix-org/matrix-spec-proposals/proposals/2197-search_filter_in_federation_publicrooms.md

 more quickly and then, due to their smaller size, transmitted over the network more quickly.

-These benefits have been exploited in the Client-Server API, which implements search filtering using the `filter` JSON body parameter in the `POST` method on the `/publicRooms` endpoint.
+These benefits have been utilised in the Client-Server API, which implements search filtering using the `filter` JSON body parameter in the `POST` method on the `/publicRooms` endpoint.